ElazarK/content-docs/playbooks/Traps_Scan_Endpoint.md

-Use this playbook to initiate an endpoint scan and retrieve the scan results.
+Initiates an endpoint scan and retrieve the scan results.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.